Skip to content

 When As-Is Wins

-• Major repairs are needed (roof, foundation, HVAC, plumbing, electrical)
+• Major repairs are needed: roof, foundation, HVAC, plumbing, electrical, mold, fire, or water damage.

-• You live out of state or don't want to manage contractors from a distance
+• You live out of state or do not want to manage contractors and vacant-house risk.

 Want to see the math for your specific situation?
 Call (561) 258-9405 or get a cash offer.
 We'll walk you through both scenarios with real numbers for your property.